Lenné Estate hosts blind tastings, open to the public, several times a year.

 What is a Blind Tasting?Lenné Estate hosts several blind tastings each year.
 These events are open to the public and feature eight wines for attendees to taste, rate, and rank.
 Each guest is furnished with eight glasses and is poured a taste of all the wines side-by-side, for easy comparison.
 Guests spend about half an hour tasting and evaluating and ranking their favorites.

 Watch a video recording of a blind tasting from August 2020 here.
 (Part one and part two.)

 The tasting and comparison is fun, but the real excitement comes during the reveal.
 Lenné staff double blinds all the selections; one person puts the bottles into bags, then a second mixes them up and numbers them 1-8.
-This way we don't have any idea which wine is which, same as the guests.
+This way neither we or the guests have any idea which wine is which.